Circle, Montana

 Circle is a town in and the county seat of McCone County, Montana, United States.
 The population was 591 at the 2020 census.

 The community was so named because a rancher there branded his cattle with the image of a circle.

+History

+After arriving in 1905, the town's founder Peter Rorvik opened the post office and a general store.
+In 1909 homesteaders began moving to the area.
+Then in 1914 the Great Northern Railway built a new station.

+In 1951 oil was discovered southeast of Circle.
+This led to a temporary population spike.
+The 1960 census of 1,117 was the highest ever recorded for the town.